ruizhaonini1/parallelRNA/README.md

 # ParallelRNA: Parallel RNA structure counting algorithm
 This is a readme file for a parallel RNA structure counting algorithm.
 ## 0. Prerequisites
-C++ compiler
+mpic++ compiler
-Boost library
+Boost library with MPI Implementation gcc/11.2.0

 ## 1. How to compile and run
-count.cpp : Sequencial dynamic programming algorithm <br />
+countMPI.cpp : Sequencial dynamic programming algorithm <br />
-g++ -o count src/count.cpp
+mpic++ -I/path/to/boost -o countMPI src/countMPI.cpp -L/path/to/boost/stage/lib/ -lboost_mpi -lboost_serialization
+mpirun -n numNodes countMPI input_file.txt

 <!--## 2.
 Files-->
 <!--The following files are included in this folder, in addition to this readme-->